kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The solution of Example 7.

-   from docs.examples.ex07 import M, X from skfem.visuals.matplotlib import plot, draw ax = draw(M, boundaries_only=True)
+   from docs.examples.ex07 import visualize visualize()
-   plot(M, X, shading="gouraud", ax=ax, colorbar=True)

 See the `source code of Example 7 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex07.py>`_ for more information.